jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft Azure SQL/Create a customer _INSERT_.md

 ### The new customer jig

 - Use an `execute- entity` action to submit the values of the components to the SQL stored procedure and save the new customer to the local SQLite database.
-- To save the values of the components on a form, the form is unaware of the saved state, and **isDiscardChangesAlertEnabled** needs to be set to `false` to avoid seeing the dialog even when data has been saved.&#x20;
+- To save the values of the components on a form, the form is unaware of the saved state, and **isDiscardChangesAlertEnabled** needs to be set to `false` to avoid seeing the dialog even when data has been saved.

 :::CodeblockTabs
 newCustomer.jigx